 Figure 8.6.2.3-1 illustrates the procedure for direct AI/ML task transfer.
 The corresponding procedure in detail is as follows:

 1. The source AI/ML member (e.g. an AIMLE Client) sends a direct AI/ML task transfer request to the target AI/ML member for direct AI/ML task transfer.
 The request message contains the information as specified in Table 8.6.3.6-1.
+This may contain the energy requirement to complete remnant training of the ML model or parameters to calculate energy requirement for remaining training

 2. The target AI/ML member authenticates and authorizes the request from the source AI/ML member.
 If the request is authorized, the target AI/ML member checks its availability for continue the AI/ML operations (e.g., available resource and time).